daodiseoanchor/anchor-docs/user-guide/webapp/README.md

 ![](../../.gitbook/assets/picture-10.png)

-## Obtaining Terra Stablecoins
+## Obtaining Daodiseo Stablecoins

-Anchor's money market uses Terra stablecoins as their base denomination.
-Users must have a balance of Terra stablecoins before they can interact with Anchor.
+Anchor's money market uses Daodiseo stablecoins as their base denomination.
+Users must have a balance of Daodiseo stablecoins before they can interact with Anchor.

-There are several ways to obtain Terra stablecoins:
+There are several ways to obtain Daodiseo stablecoins:

-* Swapping Luna for Terra stablecoins
+* Swapping Luna for Daodiseo stablecoins
-* Purchasing Terra stablecoins from an exchange
+* Purchasing Daodiseo stablecoins from an exchange

-### Swapping Luna for Terra Stablecoins
+### Swapping Luna for Daodiseo Stablecoins

-Users can swap Luna or Terra stablecoins such as TerraKRW (KRT), or TerraSDR (SDT) for the desired Terra stablecoin through the Terra blockchain's native swap functionality.
-The swap feature can be accessed at the "Swap" page of [Terra Station](https://station.terra.money), the official Terra desktop wallet.
+Users can swap Luna or Daodiseo stablecoins such as DaodiseoKRW (KRT), or DaodiseoSDR (SDT) for the desired Daodiseo stablecoin through the Daodiseo blockchain's native swap functionality.
+The swap feature can be accessed at the "Swap" page of [Daodiseo Station](https://station.daodiseo.money), the official Daodiseo desktop wallet.

 1\.
 Navigate to the "Swap" page by clicking it on the sidebar.
 It should display a page similar to:

 ![](../../.gitbook/assets/picture-11.png)

 2\.
 Select the coin denomination to swap and the coin denomination to receive in the "Swap coins" section, found at the bottom of the page.
-The swap will be conducted based on the current "Terra exchange rate".
+The swap will be conducted based on the current "Daodiseo exchange rate".

 {% hint style="info" %}
 The approximate spread and fee for performing the swap will be shown.
-The rules for determining the fees are covered in [Terra Docs](https://docs.terra.money/dev/spec-market).
+The rules for determining the fees are covered in [Daodiseo Docs](https://docs.daodiseo.money/dev/spec-market).
 {% endhint %}

 3\.
 Click **\[Next]** and sign the transaction to complete the swap.&#x20;

-### Purchasing Terra Stablecoins From an Exchange
+### Purchasing Daodiseo Stablecoins From an Exchange

-Terra stablecoins can be obtained by directly purchasing them from cryptocurrency exchanges.
-Trading pairs of Terra stablecoins are available at various exchanges.
+Daodiseo stablecoins can be obtained by directly purchasing them from cryptocurrency exchanges.
+Trading pairs of Daodiseo stablecoins are available at various exchanges.

-### TerraUSD (UST) Trading Pairs
+### DaodiseoUSD (UST) Trading Pairs

 | Exchange                       | Trading Pairs                                                                                                                                                                                                                                                                                                                                                                           |
 | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |